smaclell/smaclell.github.io/_drafts/self-hosted-nancy-shadow-loading.md

   creditlink: https://www.flickr.com/photos/nickimm/11554965345/
 ---

-This is response to an [issue][issue] on the Nancy.
+This is in response to an [issue][issue] on the [Nancy][nancyfx].
 The user is trying to self-host Nancy without locking any of their DLLs.
-One easy way to do this is creating a separate executable which shadow loads then runs the real program.
+One easy way to do this is to create a wrapper program which runs the actual program while shadow copying assemblies.
-No DLLs are locked and your code barely changes.
+No DLLs are locked and the only change is one more executable.

-In my example application I will have a ``Program`` to self-host Nancy and wait for requests.
-Any key will kill the program.
-The code is pretty simple:
+I will first show a simple application which self-hosts Nancy and can serve a request to ``"/"``.
+The program will start listening, wait for a key to be pressed and then exit.
+This is the code:

 {% highlight csharp %}
 using System;